Male and female hormonal profiles

 The hormones that are usually studied in a hormonal profile are:

 - Prolactin: This hormone is especially important during pregnancy.
 It stimulates milk production in the mammary glands and the synthesis of progesterone in the luteum body.
-Elevated levels in a non-lactating woman make the diagnosis of hyperprolactinemia, which is a cause of infertility and requires treatment to achieve pregnancy.
+Elevated levels in a non-lactating woman give the diagnosis of hyperprolactinemia, which is a cause of infertility and requires treatment to achieve pregnancy.

 - Free thyroxine (T4): Another hormone produced in the thyroid gland in response to TSH.
 Low values of free T4 and T3 may indicate decreased thyroid hormone production, which is essential for metabolism, including ovulation and pregnancy.